The Italian Language

 Since arriving in Lucca in April 2021, we have had the exceptional benefit of taking classes at the Lucca Language School.
 Our teacher, Ilaria has been patient and fun.
 Gary and I enjoy taking classes together and homework – compiti is a whole lot easier!

-Do what it takes to succeed whether it is finding a friend to help you or put post-it-notes around the house.
+Do what it takes to succeed whether it is finding a friend to help you or putting post-it notes around the house.
 When you walk by a note, say the word to yourself.
 Visually seeing it is a benefit too!

 If you decide to join this language journey, please let me know.
 As I find a method or website that works well for me, I will be happy to share it with you.
 It’s true that everyone learns differently – in different ways.
 What works for me might not work for you but, it just might, and I am more than willing to share.